 Take the mind out of future thoughts into present moment thinking.
 Ask yourself: what is happing in this very moment?
 Don't worry if it sounds "obvious" or "stupid."
 Spending just one minute focused on describing the present can re-orient away from worried patterns.
 Try saying something like, "In this moment I am reading an email on my computer.
 I can hear my colleague talking on the phone in the next room.
 I am breathing shallowly.
 I am slightly hungry.
 I am planning the evenings' events now.
 I am uncrossing my legs."
 Future thoughts tend to be fear-based and problem-based.
 Present moment thoughts help the brain see that there is no reason to go into fight/flight.
 This cuts the negative mind-brain feedback loop.

 Start a gratitude practice.
 Studies show that focusing on gratitude has a positive impact on our emotions.
-In one study, participants wrote daily about events that they were grateful for and in 10 weeks were noticeably more content with themselves and were exercising more (another mood regulator!)
+In one study, participants wrote daily about events that they were grateful for and in two months had lower levels of inflammatory hormones and a lower heart rate during a stressful exercise.

 Approach your Brain Training as One Tool Among Many